xyj-3/logitech-g-hub-supported-games/g-hub-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
-It is accurate as of G HUB version 2023.3, released on 2023/04/11.
-This is an unofficial list, but it should be complete.
+It is accurate as of G HUB version 2023.4, released on 2023/05/24.

-There are 516 games on this list.
+There are 526 games on this list.

 > 007 Legends
 > 3D Ultra Minigolf Adventures